sategie/Quiz-Time/README.md

     - The color combinations were chosen to elicit a lively and engaging feeling when interacting with the application.

     - The various colors used were chosen with contrast being the major deciding factor.

+- **Font Sizes**

+    - The font sizes for the project are displayed using rem units to improve the readability on various screen sizes without the need to use too many media queries.

 - **Landing Page**